conc2304/vis-final/README.md

 Once you have NodeJs installed on your computer you will be able to run this React Application locally.

-From root folder of the project (aka the project directory) Run this command once:
+In a terminal window go to the root folder of the project (aka the project directory) Run this command once:
-- `npm install` - installs the project dependencies Run everytime you want to relaunch the application locally on your computer:
+- `npm install` - installs the project dependencies

+Run everytime you want to relaunch the application locally on your computer:
 - `npm start` - starts the application and launches it in the browser
 - If it doesnt open it in your browser : Open [http://localhost:3000](http://localhost:3000) to view it in the browser.